aiolos/ESPHome-config/README.md

 ### ESP-01 version
 The `miniP1.yaml` file is for the mini version, used with a ESP-01.

+### P1 - Heat (Stadsverwarming / Warmtelink)
+If you have a 'warmtelink' P1 port for measuring heating (stadsverwarming / stadswarmte) the `p1-heat/p1-heat.yaml` can be used.
+The `uart_read_line_sensor.h` is also required while building the .

 ## CC1101 Ventilation remotes (Itho/Duco)

 ### Itho ventilation remote